georgiIvanov/LimeAcademy/PaymentContract/README.md

 # PayMe project
-A simple payment contract we're using to test EIP681.
+A simple payment contract we're deploying on a test net and then using to test EIP681 and [QR code generation](https://brunobar79.github.io/eip681-link-generator/#).

 ## Interact
 Localhost